 Peanut Butter Hot Chocolate is easy to make at home and so, so good.

-I have a ton of hot chocolate recipes on the site, Classic Hot Chocolate, Rich and Thick Hot Chocolate, White Hot Chocolate, Pink Hot Chocolate.
+I have a ton of hot chocolate recipes on the site, Classic Hot Chocolate, Rich and Thick Hot Chocolate, White Hot Chocolate, Pink Hot Chocolate, Baileys Hot Chocolate.
 I thought I had pretty much all my hot chocolate bases covered.

 But last year someone left me a comment blew my mind.
 They told me that they had taken my classic hot chocolate and made it into Peanut Butter Hot Chocolate.